 In the age of comparison if every time you see somebody who has what you want, you say to yourself – I can do it too.
 That is such a better view of the world.

 Comparing doesn’t make sense because you’re comparing yourself to somebody who is completely different to you.
 Who has a different background and is on a different path.

 Let’s talk a little about rejection.
 I was listening to one of your podcasts and you said ‘expect rejection’.
 Can you talk a little about your view?

 Rejection is just a part of life.
 Sometimes things can just be a numbers game like in dating or job hunting.
+Some people just need an online dating coach to help them talk to the person they feel attracted to.
 You could be going to jobs interviews and getting rejected because that is not your path.
 You just haven’t hit that number yet.
 When Rebecca finds herself getting rejected she believes that just means there is something better around the corner.
 Rejection feels awful but that mindset helps Rebecca get through those moments and ultimately enjoy life more.